port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ### Setting required inputs with the jqQuery

-This example contains an array input with a default value that will be equal to the tags of the entity on which the action is performed:
+This example contains two user inputs: one which will always be required, and one that will be required based on the entity's properties.

 <Tabs
 defaultValue="api"